BDR (Bi-Directional Replication) v3.7

 The Standard edition provides loosely-coupled multi-master logical replication using a mesh topology.
 This means that you can write to any node and the changes will be sent directly, row-by-row to all the other nodes that are part of the BDR cluster.

 By default BDR uses asynchronous replication to provide row-level eventual consistency, applying changes on the peer nodes only after the local commit.

 The following are included to support very high availability and geographically distributed workloads:

 - Rolling application and database upgrades to address the largest source of downtime

-- DDL replication supports changes to application schema, ideal for use in continuous release environments
+- DDL replication with granular locking supports changes to application schema, ideal for use in continuous release environments

-- Sequence handling provides applications different options for generating unique surrogate ids that a multi-node aware
+- Sequence handling provides applications different options for generating unique surrogate ids that are multi-node aware

-- Tools to assess applications, monitor operation, and verify data consistency
+- Tools to monitor operation and verify data consistency

 BDR Standard requires PostgreSQL 11, 12, 13 or EDB Postgres Advanced 11, 12, 13 for applications requiring Oracle compatibility.